AdrianP873/heroic/README.md

 - Kubernetes offering: Kops vs kubeadm - for personal project with no traffic its ok because cheap and within free tier if I shut down when not using.
 To actually use this tool, use EKS.

 ## Next Steps:
 - Helm scripts work but fail because no k8s cluster is reachable.
-Need to stand up either a kops cluster on AWS free tier, or NAT my home router and run it locally.
+Need to stand up either a kops cluster on AWS free tier, or NAT my home router and run it locally with minikube.

 ## Workflows
 ### application-chart-workflow.yaml